What is LEOSA?

 The Federal Law Enforcement Officer Safety Act (LEOSA - 18USC926C) authorizes retired and separated law enforcement officers nationwide to carry concealed weapons throughout the country.
 To qualify, retired officers must (1) be retired or separated in good standing as a law enforcement officer for reasons other than mental instability; (2) prior to retirement have been authorized by law to engage in or supervise the prevention, detection, investigation or prosecution of, or the incarceration of any person for any violation of law; (3) prior to retirement have had the statutory powers of arrest; (4) have served at least 10 years; (5) not be prohibited by federal law from possessing a firearm; and (6) qualify annually with the weapon they are carrying.

 The WA State LEOSA law: http://apps.leg.wa.gov/RCW/default.aspx?cite=36.28A.090

 You have three options:

-- Select a certified instructor from our PS Certified Firearms Instructor Directory (4/2014) and have them administer the handgun qualification (cost may vary).
+- Select a certified instructor from our PS Certified Firearms Instructor Directory - As of Oct 2015 and have them administer the handgun qualification (cost may vary).
 If you choose an instructor not on this list or one who does not have a current handgun instructor certification through the WSCJTC your application will not be processed.